-B 1 Physical Science (3 semester units or 4 quarter units) B2 Life Science (3 semester units or 4 quarter units) В3 Laboratory Activity A laboratory course of not more than 1 semester (2 quarter) unit value, associated with B1 or B2, may be required.
-B4 Mathematics/ Quantitative Reasoning (3 semester units or 4 quarter units)
+B1 Physical Science (3 semester units or 4 quarter unit ts) B2 Life Science (3 semester units or 4 quarter unit ts) B3 Laboratory Activity A laboratory course of not more than 1 semester (2 quarter) unit value, associated with B1 or B2, may be required.
+B4 Mathematics/Quantitative Reasoning (3 semester units or 4 quarter unit ts)

-Area B requires 12 semester units or 18 quarter units to include inquiry into the physical universe and its life forms, with participation in a related laboratory activity that may be embedded in a lecture course or taught as a separate 1 semester (2 quarter) unit course, and into mathematical concepts and quantitative reasoning and their applications.
+Area B requires 12 semester units or 18 quarter units to include inquiry into the physical universe and its life forms, with participation in a related laboratory activity that may be embedded in a lecture course or taught as a separate 1-credit course, and into mathematical concepts and quantitative reasoning and their applications.
 Campuses shall not exceed these unit requirements.